solana-mobile/mobile-wallet-adapter/spec/spec.md

 ### Operation

 After [session establishment](#session-establishment) completes, the wallet endpoint is ready to accept [JSON-RPC 2.0](https://www.jsonrpc.org/specification) non-privileged method calls from the dapp endpoint.
-To invoke privileged methods, a dapp endpoint must first put the session into an authorized state via either an [`authorize`](#authorize) or a [`reauthorize`](#reauthorize) method call.
+To invoke privileged methods, a dapp endpoint must first put the session into an authorized state via an [`authorize`](#authorize) method call.
 For details on how a session enters and exits an authorized state, see the [non-privileged methods](#non-privileged-methods).

 ### Encrypted message wrapping